 This is the point where the refrigerant circuit transfers its energy to the sealed water system.
 There are two sets of Plate Heat Exchangers, both placed at opposite ends in the HBC.
 Both sets provide hot water in heating mode or cold water in cooling mode.
 During mixed mode, one set provides hot water while the other provides cold water to its respective flow header.

-Each set of Plate Heat Exchangers has a DC Inverter Driven Water Pump.
+Each set of Plate Heat Exchangers has a water pump.
 This circulates the closed loop water system between the HBC and indoor units.
 The discharge flow rate from the pump is controlled by the Valve Block.

 A Valve Block is connected between each flow and return port of the HBC.

 Expansion tank (field supplied) and water filling loop (field supplied)